How to disable Process-based commands

 If CDM+ is re-installed it may be necessary to repeat these steps

 You can confirm direct process control is enabled by accessing System Preferences → General → Advanced.
-If the Using Shell Process Runner indicator appears, direct process control is enabled.
+If the Using Shell Process Runner indicator appears, direct process control is still enabled.